-The Group discontinued recognizing share in its Thailand investment since the cumulative losses already exceeded the cost of investment.
+The Group discontinued recognizing its share in its Thailand investment since the cumulative losses already exceeded the cost of investment.

-Deferred tax assets decreased by 24% with the implementation of CREATE Law as income tax rate is reduced from 30% to 25%.
+Deferred tax assets fell by 25% versus a year ago due to the implementation of CREATE Law as income tax rate is reduced from 30% to 25%.